Install FLECS Core With Maximum Customization

 5. **Deploy the FLECS WebApp**

-Finally, this command spins up the FLECS WebApp on the custom flecs network, assigning it a special, reserved IP address.
+Finally, this command spins up the FLECS WebApp on the custom `flecs` network, assigning it a special, reserved IP address.

-Interacting with the WebApp
+#### **Interacting with the WebApp**

-After installation, open a browser and navigate to http://localhost:8080/ to open the FLECS WebApp.
+After installation, open a browser and navigate to `http://localhost:8080/` to open the FLECS WebApp.
 Due to the use of self-signed certificates by default, you'll have to accept a security exception in your browser.

-Install FLECS on Your Device with FILiP
+### **Install FLECS on Your Device with FILiP** <a href="#install-flecs-on-your-device-with-filip" id="install-flecs-on-your-device-with-filip"></a>

 For those who wish to install FLECS on their own hardware, FILiP simplifies the process with a one-liner installation command.
 This method is ideal if you want to use your existing Linux-based device for automation tasks.